|Start||Morden underground station|

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

-- Leaving Morden tube station, cross the road in front of you, and walk down Aberconway Road (past Lidl).
+- Leaving Morden tube station, cross the road in front of you at a set of lights to the left, and walk down Aberconway Road (past Lidl).

-- At the end of the road, cross at the lights, and enter Morden Hall Park a lttle to the right.
+- At the end of the road, cross Morden Hall Road at the lights, and enter Morden Hall Park a lttle to the right.

-- The water channel on your left is a river-fed moat around Morden Hall.
+- The water channel on your left is river-fed and supplies the moat around Morden Hall.

 - Further along pass The Stable Yard (Cafe and Bookshop) on your left, by The Snuff Mill on your right.